Wolfenswan/A3-Missions/README.md

 <i>3-2-2</i>

 <b>Mission description</b><br/>
-Cache-hunt adversarial, FIA defend against AAF.
+Cache-hunt adversarial, FIA defend against AAF (motorized) and/or CSAT (airborne).
 Location is fully randomized, using most of Altis.
 Parameters govern number of caches and number of caches to destroy.
 A2 original & concept by harakka.

 <b>Contact</b><br/>
 folkarps.com<br/>